metacpan/metacpan-cpan-extracted/distros/T/Text-PO/README.md

 Given a
 [Text::PO::Element](https://metacpan.org/pod/Text::PO::Element){.perl-module}
 object, it will check if this object exists in its current stack.
+To achieve this, it will check if both the `msgid` and the `msgstr` exists and match.
+If you only want to check if the `msgid` exists, use the `msgid_only` option as explained below.

+It takes an optional hash or hash reference of options as follows:

+-   `msgid_only`

+    Boolean.
+If true, this will check only if the `msgid` already exists, and not the corresponding `msgstr`

 It returns true of false accordingly.